Bira/octopus-carnival/_posts/2025-02-25-wir-dscc-braxat.md

 low-light vision, and the **Threatening Reach** trait, which means they can make opportunity attacks against anyone inside their full melee reach, not just adjacent enemies.
 They rely on their carapace for protection and use their fists or heavy clubs as weapons.
-They can also spit acid have psychic powers, though the exact mechanics vary on each stat block.
+They can also spit acid and use psychic powers, though the exact mechanics vary on each stat block.

 ### Braxat Juvenile